 To complement my primary focus on student learning in higher education, I selected a minor in Higher Education alongside the Learning Sciences PhD program.
 From the outset of my doctoral studies, I knew my scholarship would center on how students learn within postsecondary contexts.
 The key decision, therefore, was not whether to study higher education, but which disciplinary home would best support a rigorous examination of learning itself.
 I chose Learning Sciences to ensure that my doctoral training would be grounded in theories, methods, and designs of learning, while intentionally pursuing the Higher Education minor to maintain a strong contextual, institutional, and policy-oriented lens.

 This integration is essential to my research agenda, which examines teaching, learning, and student experiences in higher education settings.
-While much Learning Sciences scholarship focuses on K-12 contexts, my prior training in Higher Education enables me to extend learning sciences frameworks into postsecondary environments with greater precision and relevance.
+While much of the Learning Sciences scholarship focuses on K-12 contexts, my prior training in Higher Education enables me to extend learning sciences frameworks into postsecondary environments with greater precision and relevance.
 Under the guidance of Dr. Thomas Nelson Laird, my minor advisor and former master's advisor, whose work centers on teaching and learning in higher education, I am able to connect learning sciences theory and methodology with institutional structures, faculty practices, and student experiences.
 Together, this combination allows me to pursue research that is both theoretically grounded and contextually situated, strengthening my ability to study and improve learning in higher education.

 DIVERSITY STATEMENT